DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/2-2_good_practice.md

 Python has naming rules and naming conventions.

-Naming rules will cause an error if they are not followed.
+**Naming rules** will cause an error if they are not followed.

-**Naming rules:**
+Naming rules:

 - names can only contain letters, numbers and the `_` character
 - names cannot contain spaces
 - names cannot start with a number
 - names are case sensitive (eg. `age` is not the same as `Age`)

-Naming conventions are about conveying extra information to the reader.
-Not following naming conventionss will not stop the programming from running, but the loss of the extra information will reduce the maintainability of the code.
+**Naming conventions** are about conveying extra information to the reader.
+Not following naming conventions will not stop the programming from running, but the loss of the extra information will reduce the maintainability of the code.

-**Naming conventions:**
+Naming conventions:

 - use descriptive names that explain the value stored in them:
   - `d = 30` &rarr; bad